KOTYA8/PiFMX/README.md

 * `-ms` specifies the program or music for the radio station (Music Speech switch, M/S).
 Displayed through 1 characters, example: `-ms M`.
 * `-di` specifies the flags of the supported radio stations (Decoder Identification, (Stereo, Artifical Head, Compressed, Dynamic PTY)).
 Displayed through 1 or 4 characters, example: `-di SACD`.
 * `-pin` specifies the identification of the program at the radio station (Programme Item Number) (Date: 01-31, Hours: 00-23, Minutes: 00-59).
 Displayed through 5 or 8 characters, example: `-pin 1,12,22`.
 * `-ptyn` specifies the indicates an additional description at the radio station (Programme Type Name).
-Displayed through 1 or 8 characters, example: `-ptyn XXXXXXXX`.
+Displayed through 1 or 8 characters, example: `-ptyn 12345678`.

 ### Clock calibration (only if experiencing difficulties)